FAQ: Impact of COVID-19

 A: If the visa is still valid, Yes.
 If your visa is expired, you will need to apply for a completely new visa, and you will be required to present all the documents necessary, and pay the visa handling fees, where applicable.

 Q: Before the travel restrictions, I got a certificate of criminal record/medical certificate /KOSEKITOHON, etc., in preparation for my visa application, but the validity of the document is now expired (later than 6 months after the document was issued).
-Do I have to get a new certificate, or is there another option?
+Do I have to get a new certificate?

 Q: I received a work permit/Single Permit approval (annex 46) before/during the travel restrictions, but my company has decided to postpone my work abroad to a later time.
 Do I need to apply for a new Single Permit?